OAKLAND -- After more than a half-century in business, Sarber's Cameras will be closing its doors at the end of the month in Montclair Village.

 The family has weathered many storms that have affected the business throughout the years.
-The arrival of the digital age of photography drastically changed the way pictures were taken, changing consumers' needs and demands and cutting into the profit margins of businesses such as Sarber's.
+The arrival of the digital age of photography drastically changed the way pictures were taken, changing consumers' needs and demands and cutting into the profit margins on businesses such as Sarber's Cameras.

 The turbulent nature of 21st century financial markets has also been a challenge for small businesses -- with more limited cash flows and purchasing power than larger companies -- to simply keep merchandise on the shelves.

 "A retail store is like a hungry baby.
 You've got to keep feeding it or it will wither away," David Sarber said.

 The store dates back to the 1920s.
 The store was bought in 1961 by Peter and Nancy Sarber and moved to Montclair in 1964.

 David Sarber -- Nancy and Peter's son -- joined the business in 1983 and took the reins of the business shortly after the death of his father in 1998.

 Although the family has had stores in a variety of locations, the Montclair store has been the company's flagship store throughout their tenure and the last remaining in operation.